ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.4 - Example playbook

-With this knowledge, now let's automate the Snort rule configuration!
-As described earlier, in Ansible automation is described in playbooks, which consist of multiple tasks.
-Each task uses a module and corresponding parameters to describe the change that needs to be done or the state that is desired.
+With this knowledge, let's start automating the Snort rule configuration!
+As described earlier, Ansible automation is described in playbooks.
+Playbooks consist of tasks.
+Each task uses a module and the module's corresponding parameters to describe the change that needs to be done or the state that is desired.

-In case of Snort, in Ansible 2.9 there are no modules to interact with Snort.
-So we wrote a set of modules to interact with Snort properly.
-That way, we can provide value already without the need to wait for a new Ansible release.
-Also we are able to update our modules faster which is especially important in the early times of a rather newer module.
-Those modules are shipped as part of a "role".
-But what are roles?
+Ansible releases are shipped with a set of modules, however, in Ansible 2.9 there are no modules to interact with Snort yet.
+For this reason we wrote a set of modules for managing Snort.
+This way, we can provide value without having to wait for a new Ansible release.
+Also, we are able to update our modules faster.
+This is especially important in the early life of a newly developed module.

-Think about how you wrote your playbook in the last section: while it is possible to write a playbook in one file as we did, eventually you’ll want to reuse files and start to organize things when the playbook gets longer and multiple playbooks come together.

-Ansible Roles are the way we do this.
+These Snort modules are shipped as part of a "role".
+To better describe a role, think about how you wrote your playbook in the last section.
+While it is possible to write a playbook in one file as we did earlier, often writing all automation pieces in one place results in creating long, complicated playbooks.
+On the other hand, the chances are that you will eventually want to reuse the automation pieces you write in your playbook.
+Therefore, you will need oraganise things in a way to have multiple smaller, more simple playbooks work together.
+Ansible Roles are the way we achieve this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.

 There are multiple advantages in using roles to write your automation code.
-The most notable are that the complexity and intelligence behind a set of playbooks is hidden away.
-Also the roles are usually easy to be re-used by others.
+The most notable is that the complexity and playbook intelligence is hidden from the user.
+The other important advantage is that roles can be easily shared and re-used.

-Back to the Snort use case: as mentioned, the Snort modules are shipped as part of a role to manage Snort modules.
-The role is called [ids_rule](https://github.com/ansible-security/ids_rule).
-Open the link in the web browser and in the shown Github repository, click on the [library](https://github.com/ansible-security/ids_rule/tree/master/library) path.
-You will find the module `snort_rule.py` there, which can create and change snort rules and is as thus part of the role.
+Back to the Snort use case: as mentioned, the Snort modules are shipped as part of a role.
+This role is called [ids_rule](https://github.com/ansible-security/ids_rule).
+Open the Github repository link in the web browser, click on the [library](https://github.com/ansible-security/ids_rule/tree/master/library) path.
+You will find the module `snort_rule.py` there.
+This module shipped as a part of the ids_rule role, can create and change snort rules.

-If you take an even closer look at the role you will realize that it also comes along with a re-usable playbook at [tasks/snort.yml](https://github.com/ansible-security/ids_rule/blob/master/tasks/snort.yml).
+If you take a closer look at the role you'll see that it comes with a re-usable playbook at [tasks/snort.yml](https://github.com/ansible-security/ids_rule/blob/master/tasks/snort.yml).

-Let's have a look at how our playbook can be rewritten to use the roles directly.
-For this first we have to get the role onto our control host.
-There are different ways how this can be achieved, but a very convenient way is to use the command line tool `ansible-galaxy`.
-It can install roles directly from archives, Git URLs - and it can also install roles from [Ansible Galaxy](https://galaxy.ansible.com).
+Let's have a look at how this playbook can be re-written to use the roles directly.
+To do this, we first need to download and install the role on our control host.
+There are different ways to do this but a very convenient way is the command line tool `ansible-galaxy`.
+This tool installs roles directly from the archives, Git URLs and from [Ansible Galaxy](https://galaxy.ansible.com).
 Ansible Galaxy is a community hub for finding and sharing Ansible content.
 It provides features like rating, quality testing, proper searching and so on.
 For example, the role mentioned above can be found in Ansible Galaxy at [ansible_security/ids_rule](https://galaxy.ansible.com/ansible_security/ids_rule).

-On your control host, use the `ansible-galaxy` tool to download and install the above mentioned role with a single command:
+On your control host, you can use the `ansible-galaxy` tool to download and install ids_rule role with a single command:

 ```bash
 [student<X>@ansible ~]$ ansible-galaxy install ansible_security.ids_rule